Folk music festivals

 St Germans, Cornwall, July 25-28

 Is it a musical festival?
 Foodie delight?
 Craft fair?
 This burgeoning gathering in beautiful south-east Cornwall is very hard to pin down.
-In recent years, it's been possible to find everything from classes in pottery and bee-keeping to music from the likes of Nick Lowe and Saint Etienne.
-Then there’s talks and comedy from writers and performers such as Andrew O’Hagan, John Shuttleworth and Rowen Pelling, wellbeing workshops, science displays, and a wide range of upmarket food and drink stalls.
+In recent years, it's been possible to find everything from classes in pottery and bee-keeping to music from the likes of Gaz Coombes and Chris Difford.
+Then there’s talks and comedy from writers and performers such as Arthur Smith, Shappi Khorsandi, Billy Bragg, Robert Webb and Brett Anderson.
+Plus, wellbeing workshops, science displays, and a wide range of upmarket food and drink stalls.

 Chalke Valley History Festival

 Dorset, June 24 – 30

 Step back in time with a festival that has a rather different focus: history.
-They’ll be talks from Dan Snow, Max Hastings, Ken Clarke and Harriet Harman.
-Living history displays include Celtic wheat grinding, Roman camp recreations, traditional Anglo Saxon craft making and a First World War trench.
+Previous years have included talks from Dan Snow, Max Hastings, Ken Clarke and Harriet Harman, as well as living history displays such as Celtic wheat grinding, Roman camp recreations, traditional Anglo Saxon craft making and a First World War trench.
 There’s also an airshow, featuring some of the most iconic planes from the Second World War – particularly Britain’s only flying Lancaster.